davidnoq/Foodcraft/sprint4.md

 - POST for refreshing JWT token after signin
 - DELETE for removing all recipes from a user's list
 - DELETE for removing a user from the database
+- DELETE for removing a single recipe from a user's list
+- GET for recipe instructions
+- ? for Featured Recipes

 ------------